-Up until now, switching your mobile network has been a bit of a pain.
-It involves phoning the network, who will then try and persuade you to stay, which often makes the process slower and more painful.
-But that’s about to change.
+In the past, switching your mobile network was a bit of a pain.
+It involved contacting your current network to cancel, who would then try and persuade you to stay, which often makes the process slower and more painful.
+But that’s all changed.

-But now, you can switch networks just by sending a text message.
+Text to Switch all you to switch networks just by sending a text message.

 It’s free, quick and easy.
 And, crucially, it means you’re in control of the whole process, not the networks.
 Which means you can switch to a new deal without having to phone someone up.